At a Glance

 ✨Prepare for Technical Questions

-Expect technical questions related to M&E systems and quantity surveying practices.
-Brush up on relevant regulations and standards, and be ready to explain how you would approach various scenarios in the role.
+Expect technical questions related to M&E systems and quantity surveying principles.
+Brush up on relevant regulations and standards, as well as any software tools commonly used in the industry, to showcase your technical proficiency.

 ✨Showcase Your Communication Skills

 Effective communication is key in this role.
-Be prepared to discuss how you've collaborated with different stakeholders, such as clients, contractors, and team members, to ensure project success.
+Be ready to discuss how you've collaborated with different stakeholders, such as clients, contractors, and engineers, to ensure project success.
+Highlight any experience you have in negotiating contracts or resolving disputes.